ronovar/bythos.github.io/content/tutorials/electronics-lab.md

 ### HIOKI DT4282 Digital Multimeter - EUR €320,28

-{{< click-zoom src="/bythos.github.io/images/electronics-lab-hioki-dt4282.jpg#center" height="100%" width="100%" >}}
+{{< click-zoom src="/bythos.github.io/images/electronics-lab-hioki-dt4282.png#center" height="100%" width="100%" >}}

-DT4282 is a high-precision 60,000 count digital multimeter with direct 10A input and all of the functions and features required for advanced testing in laboratories and R&D.
+The Hioki DT4282 is a high-precision True RMS 60,000 count digital multimeter designed for professionals.

-Equipped with audible and visible alarm, this series can provide warning expecially when measuring high voltage/current and temperature.
-For the our lab circuit we use two multimeters, one to measure the voltage and another one to measure the current.
-So we need to buy two same models of multimeters.
+With ±0.025% basic accuracy, it measures AC/DC voltage, current, resistance, capacitance, frequency, and temperature with confidence.
+Built for industrial and laboratory use, it features dual display, data logging, and CAT IV 600 V / CAT III 1000 V safety rating—making it the reliable choice for electricians, engineers, and technicians.

 ### AIXUN T245 Solder Station - EUR €151,90